PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 So if `C()` is particularly large and will takes a whole minute to finish, then `B()` will just have to wait until `C()` finishes - this behaviour is called Run-to-Completion.

 With that, we can conclude the first section of exploring asynchronous JavaScript.
-Our hosting environment is the thing that schedules chunks of our code to run at differing moments in time to achieve async; so let's take a quick detour before heading into the nitty gritty concepts that enable us to write asynchronous JavaScript code, and explore the types of work that can be asynchronous.
+Our hosting environment is the thing that schedules chunks of code to run at differing moments in time to achieve async; so let's take a quick detour before heading into the nitty gritty concepts that enable us to write asynchronous JavaScript code, and explore the types of work that can be asynchronous.

 # Types of Works [CPU and I/O Bound]
 While crafting absolute masterpieces through the medium of JavaScript, you may have realised that some asynchronous operations seem to freeze your magnum opus while others don't.